mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

   on the output of the `tokenize` function.
 The function will return 1 if the sets are equal, and 0 if they are completely different.

-### Path manipulation functions

-MLDB represents structured data as a collection of distinct atoms, with each one having a path to where in the structure the atom lived.
-The paths are used as row and column names.
-The following functions are available to manipulate them:

-- `stringify_path(path)` will return a string representation of a path, with the elements separated by periods and any elements with periods or quotes quoted (and internal quotes doubled).
-This is what is used by the `rowName()` function to convert from the structured `rowPath()` representation.
-For example, a path with elements 'x' and 'hello.world' when passed through would return the string `x."hello.world"`.
-This is the inverse of `parse_path` (below).
-- `parse_path(string)` will turn the string argument into a structured path which may be used for example as the result of a `NAMED` clause.
-This is the inverse of `stringify_path` (above).
-- `path_element(path, n)` will return element `n` of the given path.

 ### Vector space functions

 - `norm(vec, p)` will return the L-`p` norm of `vec`.
 The L-0 norm is the count of non-zero